RRana07/HMRC/README.md

 This is a technical test for HMRC Digital Worthing

 # Build status
-Platform: mac OS
+Platform: mac OS ---
-Status: Tests in progress
+Status: Tests in progress ---
-Test Coversge: Unquantified
+Test Coverage: Unquantified

 # Code style
 Code style: Standard

 # Technology and framework
 Technology:
- Eclipse 2019
+ Eclipse 2019 ---
  Java: Language as specified by the requirments --- JUnit Jupiter, JUnit platform: Used for writing test cases --- Selenium java 3 webdriver: Used for automation of the browser ---